fnzainal/projecteuler/README.md

 # projecteuler
-Solve code for problem at projecteuler.net
+Solver code for problem at projecteuler.net